martinacssll/gui-qsar/README.md

-# QSAR Predictor (Ketcher + Random Forest)
+# QSAR GUI (Ketcher + Random Forest / KNN)

-GUI in Streamlit: disegni una molecola in Ketcher, l'app calcola il Morgan fingerprint (2048 bit, raggio 2) e lo passa al modello scelto per ottenere la predizione.
+GUI in Streamlit: draw a molecule, app computes
+Morgan fingerprint (2048 bit, radius 3) and passes it to the selected model to compute the prediction (pIC50).

 ## Setup